Burn Naze Halt railway station

 Burn Naze Halt railway station served Burn Naze in Thornton-Cleveleys, Lancashire, England, between 1909 and 1970.
-The platforms were heavily overgrown with vegetation until recently when the Poulton & Wyre Railway Society began restoration work.
+The platforms were heavily overgrown with vegetation until 2014, when the Poulton & Wyre Railway Society began restoration work.

-The line used to be double track but has been reduced to single track since passenger services ceased in 1970.
+The line used to be double track, but has been reduced to single track since passenger services ceased in 1970.

+It was a popular alighting station for workers of ICI Hillhouse and its predecessor, United Alkali Company.

 Preservation

-In spring 2013, the Poulton & Wyre Railway Society were granted an extension to their licence from Network Rail to work on the trackbed; covering the whole branch from Poulton.
-They then began work on clearing the platforms at Burn Naze Station, as of February 2014 the station has been cleared extensively and the society are continuing their clearance work ready for the line to reopen.
+In spring 2013, the Poulton & Wyre Railway Society were granted an extension to their licence from Network Rail to work on the trackbed, covering the whole branch from Poulton.
+They then began work on clearing the platforms at Burn Naze Station.
+As of January 2024, the station has been cleared extensively and the society are continuing their clearance work ready for the line to reopen.